Prossy Akampurira

 Prossy Akampurira Mbabazi (born 8 December 1987) is a Ugandan politician and woman member of parliament.
 In 2016, she was elected as a woman representative in parliament for Rubanda district, re-elected for the 2nd term in office in the 2021 Uganda General elections.

 She is a member of the ruling National Resistance Movement political party.

-Education
+Early life and education

-She completed her primary level education in 2000 at Rubaga Girls primary school, In 2004 Prossy completed her Uganda Certificate of Education (UCE) for lower secondary education at St Mary's secondary school.
+Prossy was born on 8 December 1987.
+She completed her primary school education in 2000 at Rubaga Girls primary school, In 2004 Prossy completed her Uganda Certificate of Education (UCE) for lower secondary education at St Mary's secondary school.
 She completed her advanced secondary level known as Uganda Advanced Certification of Education (UACE) in 2007 at Hana Mixed Secondary school.
 In 2013,She graduated from Makerere University with a Bachelor's degree of Science in Education in Kampala.